bredeson/Dioscorea-alata-genomics/README.md

   > **NOTE**: See the **Installation** section below for how to properly install submodules.

 - `source-data/`: This subdirectory contains data files and scripts used to generate the figures presented in the manuscript and Supplementary Information (where feasible).
 Each figure subdirectory is further organized by figure panel.
-The primary script for regenerating each figure is named with a `plot-<FigName>.sh` convention; for example,
+The primary script for regenerating each figure is named with a `plot-<FigName>.sh` convention; for example, the following will regenerate the plots presented in Fig. 1 (See the contents of these individual scripts for execution details):
   ```bash
   cd source-data/Fig.1 && plot-Fig.1.sh
   ```
-  will regenerate the plots presented in Fig. 1.
-See the contents of these individual scripts for execution details.
   > **NOTE**: Regenerating figures with these scripts requires a properly-configured Anaconda or Miniconda installation.
 See the **Installation** section below for additional dependencies.